joshtynjala/building-adobe-air-applications/air-application-descriptor-files/air-application-descriptor-elements.md

 (http://www.ietf.org/rfc/rfc4646.txt).

-The AIR application installer uses the name that most closely matches the user interface language of the user’s operating system.
+The AIR application installer uses the name that most closely matches the user interface language of the user's operating system.
 For example, consider an installation in which the `name` element of the application descriptor file includes a value for the en (English) locale.
 The AIR application installer uses the en name if the operating system identifies en (English) as the user